Blog

 Contact Us Today to Discuss a Potential Claim

-For decades, the experienced Maryland lead paint poisoning attorneys at The Law Offices of Peter T. Nicholl have been securing compensation for victims of others’ negligence.
+For decades, the experienced Baltimore lead paint poisoning attorneys at The Law Offices of Peter T. Nicholl have been securing compensation for victims of others’ negligence.
 We have obtained millions for those injured by lead poisoning caused by another’s negligence.

 If you have health problems related to lead paint poisoning, we are here to help you consider your legal options.
 We do not charge upfront fees for our services and there are no fees while working on your case.